ITITIU20337/OOP_Project_flappyBird/README.md

 - The distance and space between the two columns are fixed, however the height (position) of the gap will be randomly generated.
 ## Feature
 Main feature
-- Control the bird to fly high or low, fast or slow through the mouse click.
+- Control the bird to fly high or low, fast or slow.
-- Score points every time the bird successfully flies over the pipe.
+- Score points.

 Extra features (updating)
 - Shows the bird's status in advance.
 --> For example, if the bird hit a pipe, the game screen will show the message "Oops, you hit the pipe"; or if you pass the pipe, let say "Awesome"; or nearly touch the pipe, maybe say "Ét-o-ét".
-- Can choose different bird style.
+- Choose different bird style.
 ## Game Design Methods
 ## Tasks && timeline for team members
 ## Github repository